 Chess, ping pong, jogging, dreaming, brainstorming and trying new things are among his favorite leisure computing activities that he enjoys in his spare time.

 Dr. Chong received graduate degrees from the University of Tokyo in Engineering (Ph.D.) and from the University of New Mexico in Computer Science (MS).
-His research interests include global information system architectures, cloud computing, information security, and data mining.
+His research interests include cybersecurity, fault-tolerant system architectures, cloud computing and data mining.